 No doubt, digital signature and digital certification [18] play important roles in the "Web of Trust".
-However, they only provide an approach to certify an individual's identification and information integrity, but they do not determine whether this individual can be trusted.
+However, they only provide an approach to certifying an individual's identification and information integrity, but they do not determine whether this individual can be trusted.
 Trustworthiness of the individual is supposed to be evaluated by each web application.
 For the purpose of secure web access control, Blaze et al [4] first introduced "decentralized trust management" to separate trust management from applications.
 Since then, trust management has grown from web access control to more general trust concerns in various web applications.
 PolicyMaker [4] introduced the fundamental concepts of policy, credential, and trust relationship.
 REFEREE [5] introduced trust protocol; Kinateder and Rothermal [14] developed a distributed reputation system with a trust building model; Herrmann [9] used Jøsang's subjective logic [12] to evaluate the trust values of software components.
 Twigg [19] applied Jøsang's subjective logic based trust model to support routing decision for P2P and ad hoc networks.
 Golbeck et al [8] and Richardson et al [16] developed the models of trust propagation in social networks.

 Trust management attempts to answer the question of whether an individual is trusted to do a specific action to a specific resource [13].
 However, KP needs to answer whether the information created by an individual in a specific field can be believed to be true.
 Even though KP may be regarded as a specific form of trust management in which the action is understood as telling true information, KP still needs to handle certain problems beyond the current range of trust management.
-In the context of KP, trust management only considers trust relationships between information users and information creators; however, it does not consider the dependencies among web information.
+In the context of KP, trust management only considers trust relationships between information users and information creators; however, it does not consider the dependencies among the units of web information.
 KP needs to consider both of them.

 Regarding uncertainty in trust management, uncertainty logics provide various methods for representing and updating uncertainty/belief [3].
 Jøsang [12] proposed subjective logic to represent uncertain trust values with an opinion triangle in which an opinion is represented as a triple (b, d, u) where b, d, u denote the degrees of belief, disbelief, and uncertainty respectively, and the sum of them equals to 1.
 This method can discern the difference between "unknown" and "disbelief", but it requires a degree of uncertainty in addition to degree of belief or disbelief, thus possibly causing some difficulties to users.
-Gil & Ratnakar [7], as well as Golbeck et al [8] represent uncertain trust relationships by grading with discrete numbers corresponding to a set of linguistic descriptions.
+Gil & Ratnakar [7], as well as Golbeck et al [8] represented uncertain trust relationships by grading with discrete numbers corresponding to a set of linguistic descriptions.
 The advantages of this method are simple and easy to use.
-The disadvantages are that users usually have different understandings on the linguistic descriptions, thereby resulting inconsistent in defining and understanding the descriptions of trust relationship.
+The disadvantages are that users usually have different understandings on the linguistic descriptions, thereby resulting inconsistency in defining and understanding the descriptions of trust relationships.
 Fuzzy logic has the similar difficulties.
-Probability is a more direct solution adopted by many researchers to represent uncertain trust relationships.
-This paper also uses probability to represent both uncertain trust relationships and uncertain truth values.
+Probability is a more direct solution adopted by many researchers to represent uncertain trust relationships, due to its sound theoretical foundation and the common understanding of its meaning.
+This paper also uses probability to represent both uncertain trust relationships and uncertain truth values, and constructs probabilitybased provenance reasoning model.

-3 What is Knowledge Provenance?
+3 What Is Knowledge Provenance?

-Knowledge Provenance is an approach to determining the origin and validity of knowledge/information on the web by means of modeling and maintaining information sources and interdependence, as well as trust relations.
+Knowledge Provenance is an approach to determining the origin and validity of knowledge/information on the web by means of modeling and maintaining information sources and dependencies, as well as trust relationships.
 This section introduces the basic concepts of KP.